 This seven day pilgrimage goes through the Gudbrandsdal valley, and offers a vast variety of experiences.
 You will have the chance to attend a city walk of the Olympic city of Lillehammer, before the trip continues on to grand and picturesque views of Norwegian landscapes.
 Gudbrandsdal valley entails nationally treasured farmlands and numerous historical points of interest.
 This trip will get you close to the various parts of the Norwegian cultural heritage.
 Read more

 Hedmarken District: From Hamar to Lillehammer.

 This five day trip from Hamar to Lillehammer takes you through a calming inland landscape with a magnificent view over Lake Mjøsa – Norway`s largest lake.
-You will come across multiple cultural heritage sites, such as the stone fortifications at Furuberget, Tokstadfurua – the oldest pine tree in Norway, Prøysenstua in beautiful Ringsaker, Tolvstensringen in Moelv and St.Olav Spring at Brøttum.
+You will come across multiple cultural heritage sites, such as Hamardomen, the old ruins of the cathedral, the stone fortifications at Furuberget, Tokstadfurua – the oldest pine tree in Norway, Prøysenstua in beautiful Ringsaker with Ringsaker church, a medieval stone church wich is dedicated to St. Olaf.
+In Moelv you can see Tolvsteinsringen and there is a St.Olav Spring at Brøttum.
 Read more

 From Bønsnes, past Ringerike, Hadeland and Toten to Gjøvik